If you’re like most managers, you’re trying to figure out how to keep people productive and engaged while working remotely.

 On the other hand…

 You don’t want them to feel like they’re out there on their own.
-This COVID thing is isolating enough as it is.
+COVID has been isolating enough.
 And, well, you DO want to be sure the work is getting done.

 So how do you set the pace, cultivate team culture, and monitor progress when everyone is working remotely?

-We’re in a vacuum right now and that feels strange.
-One of the best things you can do as a leader is to acknowledge that, and then create structure inside the vacuum.
+One of the best things you can do as a leader is create structure for team work.
 Structure provides clarity and a sense of rhythm that people need now more than ever.

 What does that look like?